Why claim Indigeneity on the island of Ireland?

 Claiming indigeneity on this island as future ancestors means living by indigenous values, modelling them for subsequent generations, and standing with indigenous peoples world-wide to protect, love and nurture healthy habitats.

-Indigenous Ireland welcomes organisations to become a member and if you would like group or 1-1 instructional session please book one of our Turais
+Indigenous Ireland welcomes people to learn about Who We Are, organisations to Become a Member and if you would like group or 1-1 instructional session please book one of our Turais